umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/The-Umbraco-Cloud-Portal/index.md

 ![Create Group](images/add-group.png)

-Once you click **Add Group** you can give it a name that fit the group, and then you can drag and drop your projects into the group of your choice.
+Click **Add Group** to give it a name and then drag and drop your projects into the group of your choice.

 ## Chat Feature